 (d) Expenses of the advisory committee are considered administrative expenses of the plans under subdivision 5 and section 354C.12, subdivision 4, and must be allocated between the two plans in proportion to the market value of the total assets of the plans as of the most recent prior audited annual financial report.

 Subd.
-2. Investment options. (a) The plan administrator shall arrange for the purchase of investment products.
+2. Investment options.
+The plan administrator shall arrange for the purchase of investment products.

-(c) Various investment accounts offered through the Minnesota supplemental investment fund established under section 11A.17 and administered by the State Board of Investment may be included as investment products for the individual retirement account plan.
+The Minnesota supplemental investment fund established under section 11A.17 and administered by the state board of investment is one of the investment products for the individual retirement account plan.
 Direct access must also be provided to lower expense and no-load mutual funds, as those terms are defined by the federal Securities and Exchange Commission, including stock funds, bond funds, and balanced funds.
 Other investment products or combination of investment products which may be included are:

 (1) savings accounts at federally insured financial institutions;